ai-cfia/dev-rel-docs/adr/003-database-choice.md

 available as a Database-as-a-Service in Azure.
 Here are some key advantages of
 PostgreSQL:

-- **Open Source and Community Support:** Open-source nature and big community ensure regular updates, bug fixes, and a lot of extensions and plugins.
+- **Open Source and Community Support:** Open source nature and big community ensure regular updates, bug fixes, and a lot of extensions and plugins.
 - **Security Features:** Role-based access control, SSL/TLS support, and data encryption.